Data on sexual identity is taken from the Annual Population Survey for 2019.

 - People who identified as gay/lesbian/bisexual were more likely to be single than married or in a civil partnership.

-- People identifying as gay/lesbian/bisexual were over three times as likely to live in a large town as opposed to a small town or village.
+- 75.5% of people identifying as gay/lesbian/bisexual live in a large town as opposed to a small town or village (compared with 67.8% of the population).

 Datasets and interactive tools